3 Idiots: India

 Sonia Chopra of Sify gave the film 3 stars and said "Though a bit too calculated and designed, 3 Idiots is still an ok option for the significant message, interesting cast and scattered breezy moments."
 Rajeev Masand of CNN-IBN gave the film three out of five stars and states: "Going home after watching 3 Idiots I felt like I'd just been to my favorite restaurant only to be a tad underwhelmed by their signature dish.
 It was a satisfying meal, don't get me wrong, but not the best meal I'd been expecting."
 Shubhra Gupta from The Indian Express also gave it 3 stars, stating "3 Idiots does not do as much for me.
 The emotional truth that shone through both the Munnabhai movies doesn't come through strongly enough."
 Raja Sen of Rediff gave the film two out of five stars and states: "Rajkumar Hirani's one of the directors of the decade, a man with immense talent and a knack for storytelling.
 On his debut, he hit a hundred.
 With his second, he hit a triple century.
 This time, he fishes outside the off stump, tries to play shots borrowed from other batters, and hits and misses to provide a patchy, 32*-type innings.
 It's okay, boss, chalta hai.
-Even Sachin has an off day, and we still have great hope."
+(Note: A Hindi phrase roughly translating to "it will do") Even Sachin has an off day, and we still have great hope."